-- Include all required documents; - Be uploaded and submitted to EERE eXCHANGE https://eere-exchange.energy.gov, and - Be submitted by the deadline stated in the FOA.
+- Comply with the applicable content and form requirements listed in Section IV. of the FOA; - Include all required documents; - Be uploaded and submitted to EERE eXCHANGE https://eere-exchange.energy.gov; and - Be submitted by the deadline stated in the FOA.